 Cedar-Rose Park in North Berkeley offers a fun little fenced-in tot lot, a wide open lush green field, and a bigger kid playground.
 So if you’re looking for a park that’ll satisfy kids of varying ages, Cedar-Rose Park a great option.
-I can can keep my two- and four-year olds happy in the tot lot while my bigger kids, ages seven and nine, either play soccer in the field or swing in the big kid playground.
+I can keep my two- and four-year olds happy in the tot lot while my bigger kids, ages seven and nine, either play soccer in the field or swing in the big kid playground.
 And Acme Bread is just down the street if you want to pop in for a post-playground treat!

 Cedar Rose Park Features